danielbrendel/danielbrendel/README.md

 # Hi there!
 I am Daniel Brendel 👋

-I am a software developer and project founder from germany.
+I am a senior software developer and project founder from germany.
 I love creating web applications, games, programmer tools and various other kinds of software.
 I am the founder of various projects.
 This helped me gaining extensive expertise in software development, project hosting, marketing, customer support and management.
 I am also a hobby gamer, occassional drummer and singer and I also enjoy a nice coffee at a coffeeshop while working on things using my laptop.
 Furthermore I like hiking and other sporting activities.

 ## Technologies 🔧